AdobeDocs/campaign.pt-BR/help/automation/workflow/list-update.md

 ![](assets/s_user_segmentation_update_list_calc.png)

-Se a lista já existe, os recipients são adicionados ao conteúdo existente, a menos que a opção **[!UICONTROL Purge the list if it exists (otherwise add to the list)]** esteja habilitada.
+Se a lista já existe, os destinatários são adicionados ao conteúdo existente, a menos que a opção **[!UICONTROL Purge the list if it exists (otherwise add to the list)]** esteja habilitada.
 Nesse caso, o conteúdo da lista é excluído antes da atualização.

-Se desejar que a lista criada ou atualizada use uma tabela diferente da tabela recipient, marque a opção **[!UICONTROL Create or use a list with its own table]**.
+Se desejar que a lista criada ou atualizada use uma tabela diferente da tabela destinatário, marque a opção **[!UICONTROL Create or use a list with its own table]**.

 Para usar a opção, as tabelas específicas devem ter sido configuradas em sua instância do Adobe Campaign.